solkimicreb/react-stax/examples/docs_new/src/pages/docs/state/api/content.md

 #### Description

-Wraps the passed component with a reactive [higher-order component](https://reactjs.org/docs/higher-order-components.html), which re-renders when the reactive data - used inside its render - is mutated.
+Wraps the passed component with a [higher-order component](https://reactjs.org/docs/higher-order-components.html), which re-renders when the reactive data - used inside its render - is mutated.

 ### Comp.deriveStoresFromProps(props, ...stores)